AB-1010/DnD/README.md

 1. Sourcebooks allowed: PHB, XGtE and TCoE (Spells not yet reviewed).
 2. Deities from the Forgotten Realms, Greek or Norse list
 3. Feats will be approved per case.
-4. Equipment costs are written in the PHB.
+4. Standard equipment costs are written in the PHB.
 5. Talking does not require an action on your turn, but if you want to influence the battle, it might.
 Before you use your action for the turn, you can try to influence a single intelligent hostile creature that understands you.
 Make a contested Persuasion, Performance, Deception, Intimidation, or Animal Handling roll as normal.
 If the target has been harmed by the party, roll with disadvantage.
 If you succeed, it costs your action, and the target will offer no help but also do no harm to you until you act aggressively.
 If you succeed by 10 or more, the target will do what you ask as long as no risks<sup>Attacking allies carries a risk</sup> or sacrifices are involved, until you act aggressively.
 6. Starting level = 5, Points will be rolled.
 You get to choose items from your starting equipment list & and get starting gold as well which you have to roll for (you can spend it on